sfraczek/rock-band-drums/doc/controllers.md

 # Game Controllers
-The only predefined controller I have is *Ion Audio IED08 Drum Rocker (R) for Playstation*.
+The only predefined controller I have is *Ion Audio IED08 Drum Rocker for Playstation*.

-## Ion Audio Drum Rocker for Playstation(R)3
+## Ion Audio Drum Rocker for Playstation

 | drum or cymbal | 1-indexed combo* |
 | -------------- | ----- |